 Risks and Warnings for Orencia (abatacept)Skip risks section.
 Skip to common concerns section.

-You shouldn't take Orencia (Abatacept) with TNF antagonists (other DMARDs like Remicade, Humira, and Enbrel).
-People taking any of these combinations can experience more infections.
+You shouldn't take Orencia (abatacept) with TNF inhibitors (such as Remicade, Humira, Enbrel, Cimzia, or Simponi).
+People taking any of these combinations are at higher risk of infections.